-Late Work: If a student turns in their work late, they will get a zero.
-Once an assignment is turned in late, it cannot be redone or resubmitted.
+Late Work: Late work is not accepted for this class.
+Any assignment turned in late will receive a zero .In very rare and extreme cases, if you feel that you must request an extension, it must be requested at least 24 hours before the assignment is due in order to be considered, although no guarantees are promised.
 It is important that students not get behind in a class.
 Typically, if a student gets in the habit of turning in all assignments within the first three weeks, they can build that habit for the rest of the class.

 Make-Up Work: I can make accommodations on deadlines for extenuating circumstances (family emergencies, sickness, mental health, chronic health issues, etc.) However, communication is necessary in these circumstances.
-I need to know at least three days before a deadline if a student cannot complete an assignment on time.
-The new deadline will be three days after original deadline.
-If a student asks for more time on an assignment the day before or the day it is due, I will not respond to their e-mail.
+I need to know at least 24 hours before a deadline if a student cannot complete an assignment on time.
+Upon evaluation of case by case circumstances, a new deadline may be determined in advance if approved by the instructor.
+If a student asks for more time on an assignment the day before or the day it is due, I will not grant their request.